⚖️ Understanding The Law the Right Way | The Bell Rings — Psychological Legal Encounters (Chapter Two)

 Before rights.

-Because the law doesn’t protect people who self-sabotage in the first thirty seconds.
+Because the law does not protect people who self-sabotage in the first thirty seconds.

 That’s backwards.